An explicit exotic representation of a rank-one simple Lie group via convex bodies: An exotic representation via convex bodies

-The following fact seems to be well-known, but we are not able to find a reference, so we will provide here a simple proof, provided to us by Will Sawin \cite{MO}.
+The fact that the Minkowski sum of two collections of pairwise non-homothetic ellipses do not coincide seems to be well-known, but we are unable to find a reference, so we will provide here a simple proof, inspired by Will Sawin \cite{MO}.
 Note that the same arguments remain valid for ellipsoids in higher dimensions as well.

-\begin{proposition} Let \((E_k)_{k}\subset\E_c^\pi\) be pairwise non-homothetic ellipses.
-Then for any \(n\geq 2\) and any positive constants \((c_k)_k\), the Minkowski sum \(\sum_{k=1}^n c_k E_k\) is not again an ellipse. \end{proposition} \begin{proof} From \eqref{eq:sup fct ellipse}, we can see that the support function of an ellipse is the square root of a quadratic form.
-In particular, considering the one-homogeneous extension of the support function to \(\R^2\), for each \(k\), we can write for any \((x,y)\in \R^2\)
+Let \(E\coloneqq AD\) for some \(A\in \sl\).
+First, from \eqref{eq:sup fct ellipse}, we can see that the support function of an ellipse is the square root of a quadratic form.
+In particular, considering the one-homogeneous extension of the support function to \(\R^2\), we can write for any \((x,y)\in \R^2\)